Drug Rehabilitation – Treatment Programs, Centers & Costs

 This is a critical point in the journey to recovery.
 That one critical decision is an ending and a beginning.
 Once the decision’s been made, time is critical.
 It’s likely been a long, traumatic time coming and now the time is here, you and the loved ones supporting you will jump into action and try and get you into a drug treatment program as soon as they humanly can.

 Often there are wait times and budget constraints, location challenges, questions about the types of treatment and types of facilities available.
-It can be a confusing and overwhelming time, so we’ve put this article together to answer all the big questions our Admissions team at Palladium Private are asked when a client is at the point of committing to treatment.
+It can be a confusing and overwhelming time, so we’ve put this article together to answer all the big questions our Intake Team at Palladium Private are asked when a client is at the point of committing to treatment.

 The Most Commonly Asked Questions About Drug Rehab